jpegleg/ichorsurf/README.md

 ### Warning: no memory usage limit within

-This application has an unbounded queue open and will read whatever data is sent, meaning data of any size can be inserted, until the server can't hold anything else in RAM, at which point the ichorsurf will get `killed`.
+This application has an unbounded queue open and will read whatever data is sent, meaning any number of messages and data of any size can be inserted, until the server can't hold anything else, at which point the ichorsurf will get `killed`.

 If in a container orchestration system, that might then trigger a new container to be created.